Editor’s Note: This post has been updated with new content, links, and best practices to help you engage your audience.

 Most of us also hate when a great TV series ends at the most exciting point, leaving you guessing what happens next.

 A study from Caltech has shown that people’s curiosity increases to a certain point as knowledge increases and then drops off.
 You need to write a Facebook headline that’s mysterious enough to make people crave for more.

 Ahrefs’ Facebook ad gambles with the readers’ curiosity, so that no serious marketer’s able to resist clicking on the ad and finding out the answer.

-Here’s one more example of using questions to increase your Facebook ad CTR that we really dig into.
-This one’s by Asana:
+Here’s one more example of using questions to increase your Facebook ad CTR from Asana that we really liked:

-Creating a curiosity gap right in your ad headline can do two things:
+Creating an effective curiosity gap in your ad headline can do two things:

 - It makes people immediately click on your ad, resulting in skyrocketing CTRs.

-- It drives people to read the rest of your ad copy, making them eventually click on the ad.
+- Drive people to read the rest of your ad copy, making them eventually click on the ad.

 9) Keep Your Headlines at the Right Length